DUMBBELLS VS KETTLEBELLS: WHICH IS BETTER FOR BUILDING MUSCLE?

 Did you ever see Clash of the Titans?

-And today I bring you a clash of the GYM titans, as I compare dumbbells vs kettlebells to discover which is better for building muscle.
-This post originated after website member Rachel emailed this question:
+And today I bring you a clash of the GYM titans, as I compare dumbbells vs kettlebells to see which kit is better for building muscle!

-My goal is to build muscle and a personal trainer at my gym told me that using kettlebells will result in significantly better results than using barbells and dumbbells.
+“Hi Russ!
+A personal trainer at my gym told me that using kettlebells will result in significantly better muscle growth than using barbells or dumbbells.
 Is this true?
-If you had to compare the two, are kettlebells as superior as he’s claiming?”– Rachel, UK.
+Are kettlebells as superior as he’s claiming?”

-For example, the fierce nature of a power move like kettlebell snatches make it a very effective training tool for athletes in almost every sport.
+The fierce nature of a move like this make it a very effective training tool for athletes in almost every sport.
 It’s one of my favourite exercises, and I program it with clients regularly.

 But this is where things get tricky…